 Apache FreeMarker Templates: These templates are used to generate the front-end and back-end code based on the templates and the JPA entities that are generated by the entity generator.

 Code Generator: This component is the orchestration engine.
-It (a) invokes the front-end and back-end base application generators and (b) uses the JPA entities generated by the reverse mapping tool, along with front-end and back-end FreeMarker templates to generate the front-end and back-end code.
+It (a) invokes the front-end and back-end base application generators and (b) uses the generated JPA entities generated, along with front-end and back-end FreeMarker templates to generate the front-end and back-end code.

 Below, we describe the information that needs to be provided to the application generator on each screen.